jnwof/frontend-practice/form/README.md

 I started learning frontend development around June 2024.
 At the same time, I was a co-op student working as the Undergraduate Recruitment and Outreach Assistant for the Faculty of Mathematics at Waterloo.
 One component that the the team was responsible for was the open house events, where we would invite guests, usually students and their families, to the university for a visit.

-While helping set up the venues for these events, I found myself moving in and out of our storage room located on the second floor of MC to pick up and deliver the necessary items.
-However, there were many times during these efforts, where some items could not be found, or they were no stocks of it remaining.
+While helping set up the venues for these events, I found myself moving in and out of our storage room frequently to pick-up and deliver necessary items.
+However, there were multiple instances during these efforts where some items could not be found, they were either hidden or lost!

 I identified the issue to be the lack of a inventory management system.
 Up till then, another member of the team was tasked to keep track of the inventory, and all team members were to report items that they have taken or returned from the storage room each visit.